 Sweetened Condensed Milk

 So, why put heavy cream on cinnamon rolls before baking?
 This technique transforms the texture, locks in moisture, enhances flavor, and even extends shelf life.
 While there are alternatives, nothing quite matches the results achieved with heavy cream.
-By avoiding common mistakes, adjusting your oven settings, and experimenting with substitutes when needed, you can create bakery-worthy cinnamon rolls that everyone will love.
+By understanding why put heavy cream on cinnamon rolls before baking, you can create bakery-worthy cinnamon rolls that everyone will love.